H G HireGauge Speak with our team

 • Have you reviewed all of this with an employment attorney?
 Not as the validator — as the person who'll defend you if it's challenged.

 If you answered "no" or "not sure" to three or more of those, your current setup probably wouldn't survive serious scrutiny.
-That's not a niche risk — disparate impact suits are routine in operational hiring, and the cost of losing one (settlement, attorney fees, mandated changes, reputational damage) dwarfs the cost of doing the validation work up front.

 The bottom line